-An introductory course for students with little or no previous training in French.
-Emphasis upon the four skills of comprehension, speaking, reading, and writing.
-Basic vocabulary and grammatical structures appropriate to the development of intermediate-level communication.
-Greetings and other simple interactions, present, past, and future tenses, description, basic competency for simple social and work situations.
+A continuation of building communicative skills, with emphasis upon the four skills of comprehension, speaking, reading, and writing.
+Mastery of oral proficiency and grammatical structures appropriate to the development of intermediate-level communication.
+Experienced-based cultural interactions, present, past, and future tenses, description, developing competency for social and work situations.
+Prerequisite: FREN 1010 or equivalent as determined by placement exam.
 (3, FaSpSu)